To try the features of the Banzai Cloud Pipeline in your own environment, you will need a Kubernetes cluster managed by Pipeline. You can:

 Further steps 🔗︎

-If the cluster is working, complete the Deploying workload guide to learn about the basic features of the cluster.
+If you are happy with the results, go on with the Deploying workload guide to learn about the basic features of a cluster.